gdavydov/SignalK-Cloud-Synch-Server/README.md

-Artemis Server
+SignalK cloud sych server
 ==============

-This is the replacement for the signalk-java-server which began long before signalk, and has become too difficult to support.
+This is the partially based on signalk-aretmis server.

 The artemis server leverages Java8+ async, lambdas, streams, and other new features of Java, resulting in a simpler implementation, better suited to signalk.